Updated: 02-05-2025 at 12:30 PM

 Indian residents pay lesser TDS compared to NRIs.
 Indian residents have to pay 10%, whereas NRIs have to pay 30% of the interest income.
 Both Indian residents and NRIs can submit Form 15G or Form 15H to claim tax exemption on FDs.

-FD is taxable even if the income is lower than the tax limit as interest income is considered as income from other sources.
-It is taxable as per Income Tax Laws.
+FD is taxable even if the income is lower than the tax limit, as interest income is considered income from other sources.
+It is taxable as per the Income Tax Laws.

 But if a person’s total income including interest income is lower than the tax limit, they can be eligible for a refund of the TDS that may have been deducted before.